The journal sends out a call for papers twice a year, in June and December, for non-thematic issues. It accepts articles at any time.

 Articles and proposals should be sent by e-mail to : firstname.lastname@example.org with the following indication: Discours – submission.

-For an initial submission, authors are requested to submit an anonymous PDF version of their manuscript which complies with the "Instructions for authors" to facilitate the rereading process.
+For an initial submission, authors are requested to submit an anonymous PDF version of their manuscript as reader friendly as possible (no specific format is required at this stage).

 Articles may be written in French, English or in bilingual form.
 They must comply with the journal's standards, as set out in the ‘instructions for authors’ section.
 Articles must include an abstract of 1500 characters (including spaces) in English and if French (if possible), together with 5 to 8 key words.
 Where appropriate, the authors should indicate the linguistic markers and/or languages studied which will be indexed separately.
 Articles should not usually exceed 60000 characters (punctuation and spaces included).